dmalisani/calculation_cells/README.md

-# calculation_cells
+# README #

-Library for calculate through formulas and variables
+Library for calculate through formula and variables